We take many everyday items for granted, but when these items were introduced to the market, they were anything but ordinary.

 Did they have years of schooling or technical training?

 Were they part of huge corporations with unlimited research and development budgets?
+No!

 They just let their creativity take over.
 And we benefit from their inventive ways to overcome life’s little challenges.
 Consider these items, born of necessity, 100 years ago.